Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Pittsburgh Steelers

-The Steelers passing game showed cracks in Cleveland that it needs to patch up entering Sunday's matchup with the Chiefs.
+The Steelers passing game showed cracks in Cleveland that Pittsburgh needs to patch up entering Sunday's matchup with the Chiefs.
 The Steelers should have won convincingly over the Browns -- James Conner dominated with 192 total yards in Le'Veon Bell's absence -- but four sacks and six turnovers facilitated a tie.
-Ben Roethlisberger was under consistent duress and missed on several throws he typically makes.
-"It's just frustrating that you can't make plays down the stretch," Roethlisberger said.-- Jeremy Fowler
+Ben Roethlisberger was under constant duress and missed on several throws he typically makes.
+"It's just frustrating that you can't make plays down the stretch," Roethlisberger said. -- Jeremy Fowler

 AFC SOUTH